Microprotopus maculatus

 Microprotopus maculatus is a species of crustacean.
-It is belong to Microprotopus genus and Microprotopidae family.
+It belongs to the genus Microprotopus and family Microprotopidae.
 It was described by Alfred Merle Norman in 1867.

 Description

 Microprotopus maculatus approximately length is 3 mm.
 It has blackish densely mottled.
 This species lives between depth range from 0 to 70 meters and often on sandy bottoms.

 Distribution

 Microprotopus maculatus mainly found in the European waters such as North-East Atlantic, North Sea; particularity from Isefjord to the Adriatic.
-Also, significant amount found in the North American waters, Mediterranean and Indian ocean.
+Also, significant amount found in the North American waters, Mediterranean and Indian Ocean.